 During the production stage, we have quality checking by our production team at various stages of the production process, including interim inspection on semi-finished products and final inspection on the finished products before delivery.
-Our quality control team also attends to the production lines and conducts random testing to ensure that our finished products could meet the customers' requirements and specifications.
-In respect of certain types of products, such as fire-insulated shutters, we arrange for independent testing and certification companies to conduct tests on our products in order to ensure the industry standard is fulfilled.
-Also, once our steel and metal products are delivered to the construction sites, our foremen will inspect the products.
+Once our steel and metal products are delivered to the construction sites, our foremen will inspect the products.